garretfick/garretfick.github.io/_posts/2012-06-18-improved-design-pattern-for-unit-testable-event-based-sax-parsers.md

 An alternative and better approach is to use a delegate function/object to handle the generated data.
 In this way, the logic to handle the generated data can vary depending on the object.

-Additionally, with this approach, we can omit the separate begin/finish functions, handling everything in startElement and endElement.
+Additionally, with this approach, we can omit the separate begin/finish functions, handling everything in `startElement` and `endElement`.

 ```
 void CCustomerInfoMiniParser::CCustomerInfoMiniParser(std::function<void(Order*)> set_contact_delegate)